MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 ### Better algorithms

-Algorithms have improved significantly since the success of deep learning, but progress has relied more heavily on the increased availability of computation and data than improvements in models.
+Algorithms have improved significantly since the success of deep learning, but progress is often attributed to the increased availability of computation and data.
-One of the most challenging problems in AI is the alignment of these systems with human values.
+In areas like computer vision, [improvements in algorithms were at least as important as increased availability compute](https://epochai.org/blog/revisiting-algorithmic-progress) while increased data seemed to be far less important.
+Most of the improvements in algorithms were "compute-augmenting algorithmic advances" focused on getting better performance from less computational power.
+Going forward, improving the "explainability" of the underlying algorithms will be vital for AI progress.
+*Explainability* means the party responsible for deploying an AI system can explain how the models work, how they process data, and how they come to particular conclusions.
-Improving the "explainability" of the underlying algorithms will be an important advance in AI research, in part because legislators have already latched onto this concept as the basis for regulating the industry.
+This will be important for AI progress in part because legislators have already latched onto this concept as the basis for regulating the industry, and more importantly because explainability will inform our understanding of AI systems' **alignment**, or how the systems align with human values.

 ### More compute

 Increasing the computing power of the machines that run AI models has been a crucial driver of progress in AI since deep learning became popular in the early 2010s.
+As mentioned above, improvements in compute availability were equally responsible for progress made in computer vision.
-The graph of the Top 500 supercomputers suggests top computers might be due for a significant advance in the near future, though computers towards the bottom of the list (which are still very powerful) are improving much more slowly.
+[The graph of the Top 500 supercomputers](https://www.top500.org/statistics/perfdevel/) suggests top computers might be due for a significant advance in the near future, though computers towards the bottom of the list (which are still very powerful) are improving much more slowly.
 The supercomputer currently ranked #500 is about as powerful as the top supercomputer in 2010.
 This could concentrate the priority-setting of AI research in the hands (keyboards?) of a select few supercomputer owners.